mike-north/ember-octane-workshop/notes/06-first-acceptance-test.md

 # Our First Acceptance Test

 Good acceptance tests imitate using your app the way a user would.
-For browsers, this means your tests should be expressed in terms of a sequence of things like
+For browsers, this means your tests should be expressed in terms of a sequence of things like:

 - Visit a URL
 - Click on a button